bsv-blockchain/cars-cli/README.md

 - **Build and deploy your BSV project** (including frontend and backend components) to a CARS-enabled cloud environment.
 - **Manage projects, admins, and releases** remotely with simple CLI commands.
 - **Interactively configure and operate** if no arguments are supplied, guiding you through the setup process.
+- **View logs at different levels:** Project logs, release (deployment) logs, and resource-level logs from the running environment.

 ## Key Features